curityio/oauth-agent-kotlin-spring-fapi/README.md

 This endpoint can be called to force the TH to refresh the access token.
 If the TH is able to perform the refresh new cookies will be set in the response (which is a 204 response), otherwise the TH will respond with a 401 response (e.g. when the refresh token is expired) to inform the SPA that a new login is required.

 ## Running the Token Handler Locally

+Follow the below steps to get set up for developing and testing the token handler:

 ### Prerequisites